ialbert/biostar-central/README.rst

 The default server will bind the all IP adapters (0.0.0.0) and port 8080.
 Visit http://localhost:8080 to see interact with your version of the test server.

-**Warning**: The default settings will create an application with a default admin user and password!
-Make sure to change the passwords in the django settings file!

 Migration
 ---------